 The drying carts are then transferred to the drying room.
 Once the plants have dried, the carts are then rolled into the trimming room.
 The product moves efficiently around the facility with little to no touching of the actual plants.

 Drying racks differ in that staff must still bring plants to the racks where they manually hang from the rack.
 A mobile drying cart can still be used for the transfer to eliminate the use of bins or totes.
-However, what sets these drying racks apart from common drying setups is that the racks can span the full height of the room, taking advantage of not only total available square feet but cubic feet as well.
+However, what sets these drying racks apart from common drying setups is that the racks can span the full height of the room, taking advantage of not only the total available square feet but cubic feet as well.

 There are pros and cons to both options.
 Ultimately, your operation’s capacity, efficiency, and labor demands will be the deciding factor.